top of page

 FOLLOW RULES OF GOOD BEHAVIOUR

 Avoid discrimination of any kind!
-Inappropriate and abusive language will not be tolerated!
+Inappropriate and abusive language will NOT be tolerated!
 We are a recreational club.
 Good sportsmanship is the number one rule.
 Introduce yourself.
 We are a diverse group.
 Practice your Spanish, French, English or American Sign Language (ASL) when calling the score.
 Numbers in ASL are posted!

 ENTRANCE

-The courts are accessible around the back of the tennis courts by foot and bike only (no quads or motorcycles).
+The courts are accessible around the back of the tennis courts by foot and bike

 MEMBERSHIP FEES

 PAY before PLAY Policy is in effect – Fee schedules are posted on website, signage or check with volunteers.
 See Court Collectors for cash payment.
+On-line Registration through the website: www.pickleballguayabitos.com Online payment is not available at this time.

 DISCLAIMER

-PLAY AT YOUR OWN RISK.
 The Guayabitos Pickleball Club is not responsible for injuries that players may suffer when playing or using the facilities.
-The club is not responsible for the loss of personal belongings, paddles, clothing, bikes etc.
+The club is not responsible for the loss of personal belongings, paddles, clothing, bikes etc. Items from the lost and found will be disposed of or donated after one month.

 DRESS CODE and GENERAL RULES